danieletorregiani/US_gasoline_demand_function/README.md

 - a gretl script to estimate the gasoline demand function in US, its income and price elasticity in the short and in the long term;
 - a short report to explain the reasoning behind the script.

+To run correctly the script it is necessary to use gretl, a specific software for econometric analysis.
+If you don't have gretl installed, it is downloadable here: http://gretl.sourceforge.net/index.html#dl